Responsible play

 - Feeling guilty, anxious or irritated after a session

-If you recognize yourself, it is worth pausing and seeking support.
+If you recognize yourself, you should pause and seek support.

-- Deposit and loss limits - can be set up in most casinos
+- Deposit and loss limits - can be set at most casinos

-- Time Limits - Reminders or Automatic Exit
+- Time Limits - Reminders or Automatic Logoff

 - Self-exclusion - temporary or permanent